faryabib/faryabib.github.io/index.md

 ----
 <strong><span style="font-size: 1.5em; font-weight: bold; color: #0000cc; background-color: #ffffff">NEWS:</span><strong>
++ Our research on the epigenetics of breast cancer will be supported by the Susan G. Komen's CCR New Treatments for Drug-Resistant Breast Cancers funding program (April 2018).

++ Gregory Schwartz recieved travel award to present his work at the Biology of Genomes Cold Spring Harbor Conference (April 2018).

++ Yeqiao Zhou joined the lab as a PhD student.
+Welcome Yeqiao!
+(March 2018)

 + A short video clip summarizing our AML precision prognostic project is posted at the [Penn Center for Precision Medicine](https://www.youtube.com/watch?v=vqLXfHXP98A&index=20&list=PLRGEsZTjjo8mLReT4vqHU6cc_d4hn46GV) (January 2018).